DhirajKarangale/pdfppt-export/demo/README.md

 ### Important Rules
 - Elements with `.pdfppt-noprint` are excluded
-- Charts must use `.chart-snapshot`
+- Charts must use `.pdfppt-chart-snapshot`
 - Layout depends entirely on rendered DOM

 👉 **Best for:** reports, audits, sharing, printing